-After two hours the pork tenderloins should have an internal temperature of about 135-140 degrees.
-When they get to an internal temp of 140 remove them from the smoker, and turn the smoker up to high.
+After two hours the pork tenderloins should have an internal temperature of about 110-120 degrees.
+When they hit 120, configure your smoker to cook at 400+ degrees and finish the tenderloins over the high heat.

-Let the pork tenderloins rest under foil for about fifteen minutes before cutting the butchers string away, and then slicing.
+Let the pork tenderloins rest under foil with a few pats of butter for about fifteen minutes before cutting the butchers string away, and then slicing.

 Smoked Pork Tenderloin Recipe